ibrahima/cse30/disc1/disc1.md

     - See the manpage for more

 ## Compilation process
-- Each source file is translated to an object file
+- Each source file is translated to an object file by the compiler
-- The *linker* finds references to libraries or other shared object files and replaces the abstract references with actual addresses (for instance, standard library functions like from `<stdio.h>`) and produces the executable
+- The *linker* finds references to libraries or other shared object files and replaces abstract references with actual addresses (for instance, standard library functions like from `<stdio.h>`) and produces the executable

 ## Other useful utilities

 - `objdump`: Lets you inspect an object file (including executables)
     - `objdump -D` will let you disassemble your binary and look at the assembly code the compiler produced
+- `readelf`: Gives information about an ELF format executable (default for Linux)
+    - Eg. `readelf -H *executable*` tells you the architecture the executable is compiled for

 ## A note on architectures